Future of Earth: Loss of oceans

 One billion years from now, about 27% of the modern ocean will have been subducted into the mantle.
-If this process were allowed to continue uninterrupted, it would reach an equilibrium state where 65% of the current surface reservoir would remain at the surface.
+If this process were allowed to continue uninterrupted, it would reach an equilibrium state where 65% of the present day surface reservoir would remain at the surface.
 Once the solar luminosity is 10% higher than its current value, the average global surface temperature will rise to 320 K. The atmosphere will become a "moist greenhouse" leading to a runaway evaporation of the oceans.
 At this point, models of the Earth's future environment demonstrate that the stratosphere would contain increasing levels of water.
 These water molecules will be broken down through photodissociation by solar UV, allowing hydrogen to escape the atmosphere.
-The net result would be a loss of the world's seawater by about 1.1 billion years from the present.
+The net result would be a loss of the world's seawater in about 1 to 1.5 billion years from the present, depending on the model.

-There will be two variations of this future warming feedback: the "moist greenhouse" where water vapor dominates the troposphere while water vapor starts to accumulate in the stratosphere (if the oceans evaporate very quickly), and the "runaway greenhouse" where water vapor becomes a dominant component of the atmosphere (if the oceans evaporate too slowly).
-In this ocean-free era, there will continue to be surface reservoirs as water is steadily released from the deep crust and mantle, where it is estimated that there is an amount of water equivalent to several times that currently present in the Earth's oceans.
+There will be one of two variations of this future warming feedback: the "moist greenhouse" where water vapor dominates the troposphere while water vapor starts to accumulate in the stratosphere (if the oceans evaporate very quickly), and the "runaway greenhouse" where water vapor becomes a dominant component of the atmosphere (if the oceans evaporate too slowly).
+In this ocean-free era, there would continue to be surface reservoirs as water is steadily released from the deep crust and mantle, which could contain an amount of water equivalent to several times that present in the Earth's oceans.
 Some water may be retained at the poles and there may be occasional rainstorms, but for the most part, the planet would be a desert with large dunefields covering its equator, and a few salt flats on what was once the ocean floor, similar to the ones in the Atacama Desert in Chile.

-With no water to serve as a lubricant, plate tectonics would very likely stop and the most visible signs of geological activity would be shield volcanoes located above mantle hotspots.
+With no water to serve as a lubricant, plate tectonics would likely stop and the most visible signs of geological activity would be shield volcanoes located above mantle hotspots.
 In these arid conditions the planet may retain some microbial and possibly even multicellular life.
 Most of these microbes will be halophiles and life could find refuge in the atmosphere as has been proposed to have happened on Venus.
 However, the increasingly extreme conditions will likely lead to the extinction of the prokaryotes between 1.6 billion years and 2.8 billion years from now, with the last of them living in residual ponds of water at high latitudes and heights or in caverns with trapped ice.
 However, underground life could last longer.